Payment Plans for Unpaid Utility Bills

 Request a Payment Plan

-Customers can request one of the following types of payment plans by contacting an Account Manager by email or by calling 919-996-3245 Monday - Friday between 7:30 am and 6:00 pm:
+Customers can request one of the following types of payment plans by contacting a Customer Service Representative by email or by calling 919-996-3245 Monday - Friday between 7:30 am and 6:00 pm:

 - Extend the original due date